 - Working with our sister organizations on how we can best support each other and our community during this time.

-In an effort to adapt our programs and resources for Latinx & diverse creatives and industry professionals, NALIP wants to hear from you.
+In an effort to keep adapting our programs and resources for Latinx & diverse creatives and industry professionals, NALIP wants to hear from you.
 Tell us about how the current circumstance has impacted your situation and let us know how we can best support our community by taking our survey.

 As an organization that works to create spaces for creatives and industry professionals of color, NALIP is actively seeking pathways for solutions.
 Are you a creative who was impacted by COVID-19?
 Let us know by reaching out to us at email@example.com.
 It's important, now more than ever, to share our stories, and we want to hear yours.